Drinking to Cope with Stress Does More Harm

 Drugs like alcohol can use the stress response to trick our brains into making us feel that we want more and more of the drug.
 Over time our brains become dependent on alcohol in order to feel any kind of reward as it becomes harder to produce dopamine on our own.
 This dependency and response to stress needs to be eliminated in order for someone to quit drinking.

 Minimizing stress can be a useful tool in making it easier to quit or reducing drinking habits.
-Drinking as a response to stress will only cause more harm to a person’s brain but finding other ways to eliminate stress can be beneficial for people with addictions.
+Drinking to cope as a response to stress will only cause more harm to a person’s brain but finding other ways to eliminate stress can be beneficial for people with addictions.
 As long as an individual is able to find other coping mechanisms for their issues with stress they will have more success in quitting heavy drinking.